tdeekens/promster/.changeset/eighty-moons-shave.md

   Existing call sites that ignore the return value are unaffected.
 - Calling `observeGc()` twice no longer throws on duplicate metric registration, and no longer starts a second profiler.
-- The collection interval is unref'd, so it no longer keeps an otherwise finished process alive.
+- The collection interval no longer holds the event loop open, so it cannot keep an otherwise finished process alive.